networkoptix/nx_open/hole_punching_mediator/readme.txt

                                                                  |
                                           (all operations above are totally independent)
                                                                  |
-nameserver notifies that client wishes to                        |   nameserver reponses with server's ip:port (external address of server_sock1) establish connection and reports client's ip:port                |
+nameserver notifies that client wishes to                        |   nameserver responses with server's ip:port (external address of server_sock1) establish connection and reports client's ip:port                |
 (external address of client_sock1)                               |
                                                                  |